-Compliance Requirements Supporting Documentation SCHOOL A BOARD CERTIFICATION BY JANUARY 13, 2023 26.
-Charter school must comply with all Title IX federal requirements including the adoption and publishing of grievance procedures.
+Compliance Requirements Supporting Documentation SCHOOL A OCTOBES BOARD CERTIFICATION BY JANUARY 13, 2823 Charter school must comply with all Title IX federal requirements including the adoption and publishing of grievance procedures.
 These procedures are intended to provide for the prompt and equitable resolution of student and employee complaints set forth in 34 C.F.R. § 106.8.
-Documentation of the charter school's adoption and publishing of its grievance procedures including the Board Meeting Agenda(s) and Board Minute(s). ☑' 27.
+Documentation of the charter school's adoption and publishing of its grievance procedures including the Board Meeting Agenda(s) and Board Minute(s).
 The charter school complies with all applicable requirements of Ed.
 Code § 56040.3 pertaining to school-purchased technology devices for individuals with exceptional needs.
-Documentation of compliance with the requirements, which may include but is not limited to, how students were provided access to devices in order to receive a free appropriate public education.
-28. Commencing in Fiscal Year 2022-2023, charter schools must comply with all applicable requirements of Ed.
+Documentation of compliance with the requirements, which may include but is not limited to, how students were provided access to devices in order to receive a free appropriate public education. ď 28.
+Commencing in Fiscal Year 2022-2023, charter schools must comply with all applicable requirements of Ed.
 Code § 49501.5 pertaining to statewide Universal Meals Program, whereby charter schools serving students in grades TK-12 provide two meals free of charge (breakfast and lunch) during each school day to students requesting a meal, regardless of their free or reduced-price meal eligibility.
-Documentation of compliance with the requirements, which may include but is not limited to, how the charter school implemented a Universal Meals Program for school children, and whether the school participated in the federal National School Lunch Program (NSLP) and School Breakfast Program (SBP).
-29. The charter school complies with all applicable requirements of Ed.
-Code § 44258.9 related to the state's annual teacher assignment monitoring via the California Statewide Assignment Accountability System (CalSAAS),and engages in the CalSAAS to address any possible misassignments within the designated timelines.
+Documentation of compliance with the 29.
+The charter school complies with all applicable requirements of Ed.
+Code § 44258.9 related to the state's annual teacher assignment monitoring via the California Statewide Assignment Accountability System (CalSAAS),and engages i the CalSAAS to address any possible misassignments within the designated timelines.
 The charter school must correct misassignments within 30 calendar days.
 Participation in the CalSAAS.
-Timely responses to the Monitoring
+Timely responses to the Monitoring Ø